joshleaves/advent-rs/NOTES_2017.md

 ## Day 16: Permutation Promenade

 Nothing hard, until you see how much ONE BILLION ITERATIONS actually is.
 Good news though: "All loops are about knowing when to stop".
 In that case, we can just...look for a repetition of the pattern.

+## Day 17: Spinlock

+As always, there's a trick to avoid looping too much: since `0` is ALWAYS at the 0th position, we just have to store the last number we are inserting  (allegedly, no need to allocate a real Vec) after it.